oberron/entolusis/_posts/2020-03-12-polarity-management.md

 The ongoing goal in Polarity Management is to stay in the upper two quadrants as much as possible.
 When individuals, organizations, or countries treat a manageable polarity as if it were a problem to solve, they will spend unnecessary time experiencing the downsides of that polarity.
 In other words, they will not manage it very well.
 ´´´ p79/220

+> Three Polarity Pitfalls
+> 1)  Polarity Management as the “Answer” to Everything “If all you have in your toolkit is a hammer, everything looks like a nail.”
+> 2)  Avoiding the Issue “We cannot solve it, so let’s forget it.”
+> 3)  No Decisions “If it is not a problem to solve, there are no decisions to be made.”
+> <quote> — p134/272 </quote>